 - Attach any state-specific forms (if applicable)

-- Do not include copies of your CDE-issued credentials.
+- Do not include copies of CDE-issued credentials.

-** Please allow two to three weeks for completion.**
+** Please allow four to six weeks for completion.**

 Fees may apply: https://www.colorado.gov/pacific/archives/our-fees.